Question #1: How much do longarm quilters make?

-Answer #1: I charge two cents a square inch for all over, edge to edge quilting.
-(More per square inch for custom quilting) If a customer brings me a queen size quilt top that measures 100 x 100, that is 10,000 square inches times $.02, which equals $200.
-That is $200 for my labor charge only.
+Answer #1: I charge a certain price per square inch for all over, edge to edge quilting.
+(More per square inch for custom quilting) If a customer brings me a queen size quilt top that measures 100 x 100, that is 10,000 square inches times the Price Per Square Inch, which equals the price of quilting.
+That price is for my labor of simply quilting the layers together.

 This does not include any extra costs for thread color changes.
-I also sell batting and backing fabric ( which I buy at wholesale) or the customer can bring their own.
+I also sell batting and backing fabric or the customer can bring their own.
 I also have a binding service and I also charge for additional services such as piecing a backing, making binding and attaching, squaring a quilt top after quilting and making labels.
 The total cost to my customer may very well be more than just my labor charge but I also have the ability to make more based on the extra service options that I can provide.

 Answer #2: Most longarm quilters charge by the square inch.
 The larger the quilt and the complexity of the quilting design, the more the costs will be.
 Also factored into the cost, is the preparation time to prepare the quilt for quilting and the supplies such as batting and thread used in the quilting.
 Quilters who do CUSTOM quilting often charge several cents more per square inch for this type of quilting due to the complexity and original freehand designed quilting.